 An architect's garden designed in the 1960s, by Peter Aldington.
 The first space was 'an outdoor room', to which were added a glade and a number of small geometrical garden spaces.
 It is a good example of the Abstract Style, softened by an Arts and Crafts approach to planting and construction.

 The garden was created as an integral part of a 1960s house, one of a group of three designed by Peter Aldington, now listed at grade 2*; one of only a handful of late 20th century houses to be so designated.

 In less than an acre, space is used to create an illusion of size: a house courtyard with a naturalised pool; a small woodland area around 100 year old apple trees; a curving glade leading to a series of garden rooms, sunken or raised, sunny or shady, geometric or informal, yet all harmonious and unifying irregular geography with the buildings.

 The garden and group of three houses is the subject of a book “ A Garden and Three Houses “ in which the late Sir Peter Shepherd commented ‘I know of no other garden which packs such riches into so small a space with such interesting and beautiful plants.’

 This is a garden whose character changes constantly with the seasons.
 In spring the ground is carpeted by many bulbs, while the summer brings enclosure, herbaceous flowers, shrubs and climbers.

 The future of Turn End Garden and its associated houses, other buildings and witchert walls has been secured by the formation of Turn End Charitable Trust.
-It has an Artist in residence, and the garden is at times used as a venue for other artists.
+It has an Artist in Residence and a programme of public events.